elementary-Inc/blog/_posts/2021/2021-09-30-elementary-os-6-odin-updates-september-2021.md

 - Fixed "rubberband" selection styling and titles when previewing images in Photos
 - Fixed a crash in the Network settings for some hardware
 - Fix blurry Sideload icon in the Multitasking View
+- Support launching apps on dedicated graphics on hybrid graphics systems (e.g. NVIDIA Optimus)
+- Fixed an issue in Applications settings with setting the incorrect app for certain files types, and don't overwrite custom permissions overrides when unnecessary

 And as always, there are translation updates, code cleanups, and other under-the-hood improvements included with these updates across the OS and apps.